Erlpe John Amante

-Erlpe John "Ping" M. Amante is the former Representative of Agusan del Norte - 2nd District.
+Erlpe John "Ping" Malbas Amante is the former Representative of Agusan del Norte's 2nd congressional district.
 He started his term in July 2013, until he was defeated by his sister Ma.
 Angelica Amante-Matba on in 2019.

 Amante took his elementary and secondary education at Trinity University of Asia, formerly called Trinity College of Quezon City, from 1973 to 1982.
 He took up AB Political Science at the University of the Philippines Diliman.

 He entered politics his home province, Agusan del Norte, just like his father the late Cong.
 Edelmiro Amante, by being elected as Provincial Governor in 2004.
 He was re-elected for three consecutive terms until 2013.

 As governor, he focused on improving the quality of education in the province and making it more accessible to the less privileged constituents, especially members of the indigenous groups.
 He distributed textbooks to all public elementary and secondary schools in the province and opened a scholarship program for indigent college students.

 He was also given the privilege to attend international seminars sponsored by the Government of Sweden and the US State Department 2006 and 2009 respectively.